 Dive Sites in Anilao, Batangas

-I have only gone scuba diving in Anilao on four separate occasions.
+I have only gone scuba diving in Anilao several times now as it is closest to Manila.
 These are the dive sites I have visited- Twin Rocks, Caban Cove, Kirby’s Rock, Daryl Laut, Bahura, Mainit, Bubbles, Koala, Batok, Sepok.
 My favorite sites are Koala, Bahura, Batok and Sepok.

-Here are some photos take from some of the dive sites in Anilao that I have visited!
+Here are some photos and videos taken from some of the dive sites in Anilao that I have visited!

 Marine Life in Anilao